DHTMLX/docs-suite/docs/form/radiogroup.md

 # RadioGroup

-A control intended for creating groups of Radio buttons.
+A control that groups Radio buttons.

 ![RadioGroup form control with three radio button options and the second one selected in DHTMLX Suite](/img/form/form_radio.png)